 The Review step appears, allowing you to review your new Analytics dataflow before it is created.
 Details of the connection are grouped by categories, including:

 Once your dataflow has been created, you can monitor the data that is being ingested through it.
 From the Catalog screen, select Dataflows to view a list of established flows associated with your Analytics account.

 The Dataflows screen appears.
 On this page is a pair of dataset flows, including information about their name, source data, creation time, and status.

 The connector instantiates two dataset flows.
 One flow represents backfill data and the other is for live data.
 Backfill data is not configured for Profile but is sent to the data lake for analytical and data-science use-cases.

 For more information on backfill, live data, and their respective latencies, see the Analytics Data Connector overview.

 Select the dataset flow you wish to view from the list.

 The Dataset activity page appears.
 This page displays the rate of messages being consumed in the form of a graph.
 Select Data governance from the top header to access the labelling fields.

+You can view a dataset flow’s inherited labels from the Data governance screen.
 For more information on how to label data coming from Analytics, visit the data usage labels guide.

 The following video is intended to support your understanding of ingesting data using the Adobe Analytics Source connector: